 “My name’s Elektra.”

-He came closer to her, so that he was standing in front of, but ignoring, me.
+He came closer to her, so that he was standing right in front of her, almost touching her bare knees.

 “Are you Cousin Arnold’s girlfriend?”